Best Food for Building Muscle

 Turkey contains slightly more protein and fat than chicken, but other than that, it’s nutritionally comparable.
 However, turkey is also a rich source of tryptophan, an amino acid that can help you relax and fall asleep more easily.
 As sleep is such a big part of the muscle-building process, you may want to try eating a turkey sandwich before going to bed.
 The longer and deeper you sleep, the better you’ll recover from your workouts.

 25. Whey protein

 Whey protein is a byproduct of cheese manufacture.
 It’s a complete protein that’s high in essential amino acids and the main ingredient in most protein powder supplements.
-Whey protein digests very quickly and, when consumed after exercise, can help you recover faster from your workouts.
+Whey protein digests very quickly and, when consumed after exercise, can help you recover faster from your workouts also paired with creatine it’s very beneficial.
 Because whey protein doesn’t have much taste, it’s usually flavored and sweetened to make it more palatable.
 In fact, whey protein is available in every flavor imaginable!
 Using a whey protein supplement makes getting enough protein a whole lot easier, as most products provide 20-30 grams per serving.

 You are what you eat.
 Every food either directly affects you or becomes part of you.
 So, if you want to be strong and lean, you need to eat the foods that make that possible.
 Fatty, sugary junk food won’t do it.

 For a lot of exercisers, diet is the hardest part of building muscle.

 Because you train 4-6 times a week but eat as many as 42 meals and snacks, and that means you need to put more time into your diet than you do your workouts.
 For many, this is a significant obstacle to overcome.